 The agony faced by those who care for an addict is great.
 You may worry each day that your loved one will end up either in jail or dead.
 Unfortunately, you have no control over the life or choices of your loved one.
 You can, however, choose how you care for your own life.

-• Eat well
+- Eat well

 It can be easy to neglect healthy eating habits, but caring for yourself means caring for your body.
 Avoid too many high-fat and sugary foods which will slow you down and compromise your overall health.
-Make sure you are getting the nutrients you need by eating plenty of fruits and vegetables.
+Make sure you are getting the nutrients you need by eating plenty of fruits and vegetables. - Sleep well

 It can be difficult to sleep well when you are worrying about the drug addict in your life.
-However, sleep is an important aspect of physical health and mental well-being so make getting enough sleep a priority.
+However, sleep is an important aspect of physical health and mental well-being so make getting enough sleep a priority. - Exercise

-Exercise is important for everyone, but can be particularly helpful for dealing with stress — which anyone who loves a drug addict has a lot of.
+Exercise is important for everyone, but can be particularly helpful for dealing with stress — which anyone who loves a drug addict has a lot of. - Do something you love

 Doing something you love will help you find balance in your life and bring joy into difficult times.
-Make a point to designate days or times that are solely for you to do anything that you enjoy.
+Make a point to designate days or times that are solely for you to do anything that you enjoy. - Understand that self-care is not selfish

 Too many people get these two ideas confused and mistakenly believe that by putting their own needs first they are being selfish.
-Taking care of your physical and mental health by spending time doing things you love and prioritising your eating, exercise, and sleep habits is not selfish and is in fact necessary if you want to have the energy to help someone else.
+Taking care of your physical and mental health by spending time doing things you love and prioritising your eating, exercise, and sleep habits is not selfish and is in fact necessary if you want to have the energy to help someone else. - Learn about addiction

-Educating yourself about addiction and recovery will allow you to deal more compassionately and effectively with the drug addict in your life, which in turn will lower your level of stress.
+Educating yourself about addiction and recovery will allow you to deal more compassionately and effectively with the drug addict in your life, which in turn will lower your level of stress. - Avoid self blame

 You cannot control another person’s decisions.
 Nor can you force them to change.
-You did not cause the addiction, and blaming yourself will only hinder both your own and the addict’s ability to be well.
+You did not cause the addiction, and blaming yourself will only hinder both your own and the addict’s ability to be well. - Recognise and stop enabling behaviours

 This may be the most difficult task that those who want to help and care for a drug addict face.
 It can be very difficult to recognise that much of what you are doing to ‘help’ an addict is actually enabling their addiction.
 As hard as it can be to see your loved one struggle, giving them money, letting them live with you while they are still using, and making excuses for their behaviour are all actions that allow the addiction to continue and shield the addict from facing the consequences of their addiction.
-It will feel counter-intuitive, but to help an addict you must recognise and stop all enabling behaviours.
+It will feel counter-intuitive, but to help an addict you must recognise and stop all enabling behaviours. - Ask for help

 The best thing you can do to help yourself if you love a drug addict is to reach out for support.
 Seek your own personal counselling, join a support group